BBQ Safety Tips

 It’s Suppose to be FUN, so follow these Safety tips and have great time!

 Here are general rules for both backyard and mobile smokers and grills.
 Since we make hundreds of models you’ll have to choose the instructions that match your features.
 If you have additional question please give us a call.
 The only dumb question is the one you don’t ask.
+Looking to buy a smoker for your next BBQ?
+Check out this useful overview of the best electric smokers 2019 to make your search easier.

 Keep your grill or smoker at least 10 feet away from your house.
 Farther is even better.
 This includes portions attached to your house like carports, garages and porches.
 Grills should not be used underneath wooden overhangs either, as the fire could flare up into the structure above.
 This applies to both charcoal and gas grills.